arctic-hen7/forne/README.md

 Note that we put the regular expression in backticks to avoid any escape characters.
 We recommend <https://regex101.com> for testing your regular expressions, and non-technical (and technical!) users should be aware that ChatGPT is unreasonably good at producing regular expressions, and even at creating questions from your notes!

 For further documentation about the Rhai language, you can refer to the [Rhai book](https://rhai.rs/book), in particular the section on [string manipulation](https://rhai.rs/book/ref/string-fn.html).
-And, if you need any help writing your own adapter, don't hestitate to open a [new discussion] and ask us, we'll be happy to give you a hand!
+And, if you need any help writing your own adapter, don't hesitate to open a [new discussion](https://github.com/arctic-hen7/forn/discussions/new/choose) and ask us, we'll be happy to give you a hand!

 ## Methods